fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Webcam |<a href="https://www.ryanpickren.com/safari-uxss">Hacking the Apple Webcam (again)</a>
 | Frida / Objection |<a href="https://medium.com/@SecureWithMohit/exploring-ios-applications-with-frida-and-objection-basic-commands-for-pentesting-4c637dbeb9fd">Exploring iOS Applications with Frida and Objection: Basic Commands for Pentesting</a>
 | S.I.D |<a href="https://hackerone.com/reports/401793">Insecure deeplink leads to sensitive information disclosure</a>

-<a href="https://www.inversecos.com/2022/06/howtoreverseengineerandpatchios.html">How to Reverse Engineer and Patch an iOS Application for Beginners:</a>
+| R.E |<a href="https://www.inversecos.com/2022/06/how-to-reverse-engineer-and-patch-ios.html">How to Reverse Engineer and Patch an iOS Application for Beginners:</a>

 <a href="https://www.evilsocket.net/2022/10/20/ReverseEngineeringtheAppleMultiPeerConnectivityFramework/index.html">Reverse Engineering the Apple MultiPeer Connectivity Framework </a>